nodejs/node/doc/api/addons.md

 * When `node-gyp` runs, it will detect the specific release version of Node.js and download either the full source tarball or just the headers.
-If the full source is downloaded, Addons will have complete access to the full set of Node.js dependencies.
+If the full source is downloaded, addons will have complete access to the full set of Node.js dependencies.
 However, if only the Node.js headers are downloaded, then only the symbols exported by Node.js will be available.

 * `node-gyp` can be run using the `--nodedir` flag pointing at a local Node.js source image.
-Using this option, the Addon will have access to the full set of dependencies.
+Using this option, the addon will have access to the full set of dependencies.

 ### Loading addons using `require()`

-The filename extension of the compiled Addon binary is `.node` (as opposed to `.dll` or `.so`).
+The filename extension of the compiled addon binary is `.node` (as opposed to `.dll` or `.so`).
 The [`require()`][require] function is written to look for files with the `.node` file extension and initialize those as dynamically-linked libraries.

-When calling [`require()`][require], the `.node` extension can usually be omitted and Node.js will still find and initialize the Addon.
+When calling [`require()`][require], the `.node` extension can usually be omitted and Node.js will still find and initialize the addon.
 One caveat, however, is that Node.js will first attempt to locate and load modules or JavaScript files that happen to share the same base name.
 For instance, if there is a file `addon.js` in the same directory as the binary `addon.node`,